 - The integration is bi-directional.
 Then both sides will be able to trigger the integration and decide on the information to be exchanged.

-- The integration is point-to-point between the two systems.
+- The integration is point-to-point between the 2 systems.

 - Use IntegrationHub when